operaton/operaton-keycloak/README.md

 4. In order to use refresh tokens set the "Use Refresh Tokens For Client Credentials Grant" option within the "OpenID Connect Compatibility Modes" section (available in newer Keycloak versions):

     ![IdentityServiceOptions](doc/identity-service_options.png "Identity Service Options")
-5. Add the roles `query-groups, query-users, view-users` to the service account client roles of your realm (choose `realm-management` or `master-realm`, depending on whether you are using a separate realm or master):
+5. Add the roles `query-groups, query-users, view-users` to the service account client roles of your realm (choose `realm-management` or `master-realm`, depending on whether you are using a separate realm or master).
+If you enable Organizations as tenants, also add `manage-realm`:
     ![IdentityServiceRoles](doc/identity-service_roles.png "Identity Service Roles")
 6. Your client credentials can be found here:
     ![IdentityServiceCredentials](doc/identity-service_credentials.png "Identity Service Credentials")
 7. Once you're done with the basic setup you're now ready to manage your users and groups with Keycloak.
 Please keep in mind, that in order to make the Keycloak Identity Provider work, you will need at least one dedicated Operaton admin group or Operaton admin user in your realm.
 Whether you create this group/user manually or import it using the LDAP user federation or any other Identity Provider is up to you.
     ![KeycloakGroups](doc/keycloak-groups.png "Keycloak Realm Groups")

+## Organizations as Tenants (optional)

+Operaton tenants can be backed by Keycloak Organizations.
+When enabled, each organization is exposed as an Operaton tenant and tenant membership is derived from Keycloak organization members.
+The plugin uses the Keycloak Admin REST endpoints `.../admin/realms/<realm>/organizations` and `.../admin/realms/<realm>/organizations/members/{userId}/organizations`.

+Requirements:

+1. Enable the Keycloak feature `organization` on the server (for example via `KC_FEATURES=organization`).
+2. Enable organizations for the realm (set `organizationsEnabled=true` in the realm settings or via the Admin REST API).
+3. Configure the plugin with `useOrganizationsAsTenants: true`.
+4. Grant the service-account client role `manage-realm` in `realm-management`.
+Without it Keycloak returns `403` for the organizations endpoints.

 ## Usage with Operaton Spring Boot